-Personal Leave of Absence may be granted to a permanent employee by the department head for reasons acceptable to the department head.
+Personal Leave of Absence may be granted to an employee by the County Administrator or designee for reasons acceptable to the department head.
 The employee's last performance evaluation must be at least satisfactory.
 Leave may initially be granted for up to one (1) year and may be extended up to an additional year.